shirinmjr/cover-letter-generator/README.md

 <h3 style="color: #2E86C1;"><strong>✨ Generate personalized, high-quality PDF cover letters dynamically from a CSV file ✨</strong></h3>

-> **A program that leverages modern JavaScript tools to process CSV data and create dynamic PDF cover letters for each company in the list.**
+> **A program that leverages JavaScript tools to process CSV data and creates PDF cover letters for each company in the list.**

 ---